-Child Custody Colorado Lawyer in Fort Collins
+Child Custody Attorney in Fort Collins

 Custody is a term that we use to explain the relationship parents that are no longer together have with their kids.
 Custody has two parts: physical and legal.
 Physical is the amount of time the child spends with each parent and legal is the ability to make decisions for the child.

 In Fort Collins Colorado, the Legislature determined that it did not like the idea that custody conveyed – that children were property of one parent of the other.
 So now Colorado courts refer to the relationship between parents and their children as parenting time and decision making authority.

 Ideally the parents will work together to decide on a parenting plan.

 The Parenting Plan outlines the day-to-day schedule for the child(ren), what special schedule the parents will follow for holidays, how decision making is allocated, and what child support is.
 CLICK HERE to access the Colorado form parenting plan.